DresdenEngineering/testigos-mvp/README.md

 ## Contact

-For any questions or feedback, please contact us at [aepinilla.research@gmail.com].
+For any questions or feedback, please contact me at [aepinilla.research@gmail.com].